sailfish009/openstructure/modules/base/doc/symmetry.rst

     The matrix converting orthogonal coordinates to fractional coordinates in the unit cell.
 This is the inverse of :attr:`ortho_tf`

+  .. attribute:: symmetry

+    The symmetry operator that reconstructs the full unit cell from the asymmetric unit

+    :type: :class:`Symmetry`

 Symmetry
 --------------------------------------------------------------------------------